 ABOUT THEY WERE HER PROPERTY

-Finalist for the Harriet Tubman Prize, awarded by the Lapidus Center for for the Historical Analysis of Transatlantic Slavery at the Schomburg Center.
+Winner of the 2020 Harriet Tubman Prize, awarded by the Lapidus Center for for the Historical Analysis of Transatlantic Slavery at the Schomburg Center.

 Winner of the Los Angeles Times Book Prize in History

 “Makes a vital contribution to our understanding of our past and present.”—Parul Sehgal, New York Times